All Flashcards

 Resilience is the ability to bounce back, while Posttraumatic Growth involves positive transformation beyond the original level of functioning.

-What is the definition of Psychogenic Amnesia?
+What is the core concept of Psychogenic Amnesia?

-What is the definition of Dissociative Fugue?
+What is the core concept of DID?

 Give a real-world example of PTSD.